Sep 26

 How to Start Freelancing (5 Tips for Beginners)

 If you're looking for total freedom and uncapped earning potential, then becoming a freelancer might be the right path for you.
-In this piece I share my best advice for freelance beginners at the start of their journey.
+In this piece I share my best advice for freelance beginners starting their journey.

-These days you don't need to look very far for freelancing advice.
-So let me start by quickly qualifying myself for you.
-Why should you listen to me?
+You don't need to look very far for freelancing advice.
+So let me start by quickly qualifying myself for you - why should you listen to me?

 Well, I've been a self-employed web developer for 15 years.
 I've worked with hundreds of clients.
 During the pandemic, I grew my own agency to six figures.
 I've facilitated workshops, appeared on podcasts and published my own book which generated 10s of thousands in revenue.